mbottini/SQLite-Tester/README.md

 [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html),
 if you haven't already.
 Add C:\Program Files\Java\jdk1.8.0_101\bin\ to your PATH environment variable.

-* Install either Cygwin or MinGW.
-Cygwin is what you want if you like Linux-y things.
-MinGW is less Linux-oriented and mostly focuses on providing some of the Linux-y services in Windows.
-MinGW can be installed [here](http://www.mingw.org/wiki/getting_started).
-Cygwin can be installed [here](https://cygwin.com/install.html).
-Feel free to install gcc and whatever, but we're concerned with the basic utilities.
-We are installing this because we need `make`.
-If using MinGW, add C:\MinGW\bin to your PATH environment variable and `make` with `mingw32-make`.
+* Install Cygwin or MinGW if you want to use `make`.
+Otherwise, compile with `javac *.java` for now.

 * Set your
 [Script Execution